 At the end of the day, I think we can agree that some training is better than no training.
 But do your due diligence, kick the tires a bit, make sure that the training you are considering is going to be a good fit for you and your company.

-And because training is not always the answer to every user’s software issues, your teams can also use the in-app features of ENGAGE by Maverick.
+And because training is not always the answer to every user’s software issues, your teams can also use the in-app features of ENGAGE Live.
 Our in-application support tool can guide users step-by-step through complex business processes in the live application.

-ENGAGE by Maverick helps companies see the following:
+ENGAGE Learn and Live help companies see the following:

 - Decrease in IT support tickets.